spryker/spryker-docs/docs/scos/dev/glue-api-guides/202311.0/migrating-old-resource-to-new-infrastructure.md

 ### Create a new resource plugin

-Create a GlueStorefrontApiApplication directory in the Plugin directory.
+Create a `GlueStorefrontApiApplication` directory in the `Plugin` directory.
 It will be used to store new resource plugins.

 Old resource plugin can be used as a reference.

-Abstract class must be changed from `Spryker\Glue\Kernel\AbstractPlugin` to `Spryker\Glue\GlueApplication\Plugin\GlueApplication\AbstractResourcePlugin`
+Abstract class MUST be changed from `Spryker\Glue\Kernel\AbstractPlugin` to `Spryker\Glue\GlueApplication\Plugin\GlueApplication\AbstractResourcePlugin`

 Interface MUST be changed from `Spryker\Glue\GlueApplicationExtension\Dependency\Plugin\ResourceRoutePluginInterface` to `Spryker\Glue\GlueJsonApiConventionExtension\Dependency\Plugin\JsonApiResourceInterface`

-getResourceType()method MUST be renamed to getType()
+`getResourceType()` method MUST be renamed to `getType()`.

-getController() method return value MUST be changed from a regular string to FQCN of the new correspondent controller.
+`getController()` method return value MUST be changed from a regular string to FQCN (fully qualified class name) of the new correspondent controller.

 ### Adjust processor logic

-The main complexity in the migration of the regular legacy resources would be a old models or “processors“.
-Income and outcome classes are deprecated and not supported by the new API infrastructure.
+The main complexity in the migration of the regular legacy resources would be an old models or "processors".
+Income and outcome transfers are deprecated and not supported by the Glue API infrastructure.

-The code should be rather modified to use income transfers and prepare new outcome transfer or some additional mapper must be implemented to wrap old code execution.
+The code should be rather modified to use income transfers and prepare new outcome transfer or some additional mapper should be implemented to wrap old code execution.

-We are going to provide both examples below.
+We are going to provide first option as an example below.

 #### Adjusting the old code